Knowledge and Language Computing Laboratory

 Thank you for e-visiting the Knowledge and Language Computing Laboratory (KaLC Lab) at the University of Tsukuba.
 I am Shuntaro Yada, the Principal Investigator (PI) of the KaLC Lab.
 I warmly welcome students interested in tackling real-world problems.
 This challenge always involves understanding human knowledge, and such professional knowledge is often encoded in language.
 Making use of the latest Natural Language Processing (NLP) techniques, we aim to model human knowledge and apply it to various domains, such as medicine, law, and art.

 Students can freely explore their research topics while assisting with the lab's projects.
+See the How to Join page for prospective students.
 We also welcome collaborative research with other research groups and companies.
-If you are interested in joining the lab or collaborating with us, please feel free to contact us via the lab's email.
+Feel free to submit your inquiry via the contact form.

 Mikiko Hara